Nandini0206/bowling-challenge/README.md

 ## Steps

-- Started with gutter Game
+- Started with initial score of 0 and frame of 0
-- Add a calculating score element
+-
+-

 ## Logic